Fatigue

 Treatment to lessen fatigue is directed at the cause.

-Patients with myalgic encephalomyelitis/systemic exertion intolerance disease/chronic fatigue syndrome and idiopathic chronic fatigue are treated similarly.
+Patients with myalgic encephalomyelitis/chronic fatigue syndrome/systemic exertion intolerance disease and idiopathic chronic fatigue are treated similarly.
 They should be told clearly that the etiology is presently unknown.
-Treatment is more often successful if the practitioner is patient and nonjudgmental and acknowledges the real effects of fatigue.
+Treatment is more often successful if the health care professional is patient and nonjudgmental and acknowledges the real effects of fatigue.

-Potential treatments include physical therapy (eg, graded exercise therapy) and psychologic support (eg, cognitive-behavioral therapy).
+There are no approved pharmacologic treatments for myalgic encephalomyelitis/chronic fatigue syndrome/systemic exertion intolerance disease; however, this should not diminish the future potential of treatments (1).
+Nonpharmacologic treatments include physical therapy (eg, graded exercise therapy) and psychological support (eg, cognitive-behavioral therapy).
 Focusing on improving sleep and relieving pain may also help.
 Goals include returning to work and maintaining normal activity levels.

 Geriatrics Essentials: Fatigue

-Fatigue is more often the first symptom of a disorder in older patients.
-For example, the first symptom of pneumonia in an older woman may be fatigue rather than pulmonary symptoms.
-The first symptom of other disorders, such as giant cell arteritis, may also be fatigue in an older patient.
-Because serious illness may become apparent soon after sudden fatigue in older patients, the cause should be determined as quickly as possible.
-Fatigue is also somewhat more likely to be caused by giant cell arteritis or another serious physical disorder in older adults.
+Fatigue is often the first symptom of a disorder in older adults, and should not be disregarded as part of normal aging.
+For example, the first symptom of pneumonia in an older adult may be fatigue rather than pulmonary symptoms.
+The first symptom of other disorders, such as giant cell arteritis, may also be fatigue in an older adult.
+Because serious illness may become apparent soon after sudden fatigue in older adults, the cause should be determined as quickly as possible.

 Key Points